CERT-Polska/n6/docs/src/install_and_conf/opt/optional_agreements/api.md

 ## `/register`

-With the implementation of Organization _Agreements_, a new field was added to the *n6 Portal*'s form corresponding to this endpoint.
+With the implementation of _Agreements_, a new field – `agreements` – was added to the *n6 Portal*'s form corresponding to this endpoint.
 The field receives a list of the labels of the agreements accepted by the client's organization.

 ```json
 -----------------------------17310712402843492328469257347